savob/savobajic.ca/content/projects/work/magnet.md

 $$ B = μ_0 * (μ' - iμ'') * H $$

 > \\(B\\), ambient magnetic field
 > \\(μ_0\\), permeability of vacuum
 > \\(H\\), the magnetization of the material

 When ploted on a graph of \\(B\\) vs. \\(H\\) it would result in an ellipse centred on the origin.
 The magnetic losses per cycle can be found by taking the integral of the ellipse's enclosed area.

-These parameters are highly dependant on the application of a material and thus rarely stated in data sheets.
+These parameters are highly dependent on the application of a material and thus rarely stated in data sheets.
 So I began researching to determine them for myself, either through other people's research or additional simulations.
 After some digging through COMSOL's documentation, I found an application note describing how to use other simulations to gather the data one would need and then the operations needed to convert this data into the two parameters to use.

 ## Running Out of Time

 Unfortunately, I did not have the time I needed to attempt the process of determining permeabilities analytically before my placement was over.
 This meant that I was unable to continue and try answering my other questions so we could confidently use the simulations to predict which nanoparticles and frequency pairing would be optimal for our therapy.

 As part of my hand-over I left a series of instructions for the next person to follow along and hopefully complete these simulations.